webpack/webpack.js.org/src/content/guides/shimming.md

 W> When using the `script-loader`, the module is added as a string to the bundle.
 It is not minimized by `webpack`, so use a minimized version.
 There is also no `devtool` support for libraries added by this loader.

-When there is no AMD/CommonJS version of the module and you want to include the `dist`, you can flag this module as [`noParse`](/configuration/module/#module-noparse).
-Then `webpack` will just include the module without parsing it, which can be used to improve the build time.
+When there is no AMD/CommonJS version of the module and you want to include the `dist`, you can flag this module in [`noParse`](/configuration/module/#module-noparse).
+This will cause webpack to include the module without parsing it or resolving `require()` and `import` statements.
+This practice is also used to improve the build performance.

 W> Any feature requiring the AST, like the `ProvidePlugin`, will not work.